-This office is administered by the Associate Dean for Teacher Education and Student Services.
-The College of Education provides pre-service field and clinical experiences in order to afford opportunities for teacher candidates to link theoretical information with real life situations through observations, one-to-one interaction, small group participation, and, Clinical Practice (student teaching/clinical residency).
+The EPP provides pre-service field and clinical experiences in order to afford opportunities for teacher candidates to link theoretical information with real life situations through observations, one-to-one interaction, small group participation, and, Clinical Practice (student teaching/clinical residency).
 The Office of Teacher Education and Student Services coordinates all placements for school-based activities.
 The Office processes applications and makes recommendations to the State Department of Education for licensure as teachers, principals, school counselors, and school psychologists.

 The Office of Teacher Education and Student Services screens all applicants to the Teacher Education Program.
 The Office maintains records verifying that candidates (a) met standards for admission to Teacher Education, (b) successfully completed student reaching, (c) received recommendation for licensure, (d) passed Praxis Exams, (e) received criminal background clearance, and (f) met performance expectations.
-Program coordinators in academic licensure areas review candidates' programs and monitor their retention status; the Assistant Dean for Teacher Education is informed of candidates' progress.
+Program coordinators in academic licensure areas review candidates' programs and monitor their retention status; the director of Teacher Education is informed of candidates' progress.

 Candidates who do not meet the retention standards are subject to dismissal from the Teacher Education Program.
-Students who desire to obtain teacher licensure must check with the Office of Teacher Education and Student Services and content advisors for current programs of study as Teacher Education transitions to the "Ready2Teach" full-year residency program.
+Students who desire to obtain teacher licensure must check with the Office of Teacher Education and Student Services and content advisors for current programs of study.

-NOTE: Candidates admitted to Teacher Education will adhere to Ready2Teach requirements.
-Ready2Teach is designed to prepare new teachers to be ready to teach from the first day in the classroom.
-Candidates in Ready2Teach are engaged in co-teaching with a mentor teacher for two semesters.
+Candidates admitted to Teacher Education will adhere to Ready2Teach requirements.
+Ready2Teach is designed to prepare new teachers to be ready to teach from the first day in teaching with a mentor teacher for two semesters.
 Ready2Teach requires residency in K-12 schools during the senior or final year (Fall/Spring) of undergraduate teacher licensure programs.
 The residency year includes Residency 1 during the Fall Semester and Residency 2 during the Spring Semester.
-Residency 1 will include methods courses and 100+ hours field study in K-12 schools.
-Residency 2 requires a full semester (16 weeks) of student teaching.
+Residency 1 will include methods courses and 100+hours field study in K-12 schools.
+Residency 2 requires a full semester of student teaching.
 Residency 1 will only be offered in the Fall, while Residency 2 will only occur in the Spring.
 This initiative applies to all undergraduate teacher education candidates pursuing teacher licensure.
 Students are required to seek advisement regarding their licensure programs as early as possible during their academic career at Tennessee State University to ensure that all prerequisite courses and Praxis exams are complete in preparation for Residency.